Feeling unwell and want answers quickly?

 How quickly can I be seen and get results?

-Same-week appointments are available 7 days a week, 8am to 8pm, and your clinician-reviewed results are shared promptly once ready.
+Appointment availability varies depending on clinician availability, and your results are shared once ready.
 Every result is reviewed by a clinician who flags anything outside the normal range with clear guidance.

 Do I need a GP referral?

 No referral is needed.
 You can book directly online or by calling 0121 387 3727.
-Same-week appointments are available 7 days a week, 8am to 8pm.
+Appointment availability varies depending on clinician availability.
+Please check our online booking system for the latest available appointments.

 How is Acute Medical Panel 1 different from Panel 2?